SomeEarth31/Sperical_Detector_Array/README.md

 I set it up so that all commands to be input in GEANT4 can be done before running the simulation using the in.mac macros.
 I have used a general particle source and have currently defined a Co-60 ion.
 Other(commented-out) lines include a definition for a monoenergetic gamma ray.

 I hope this help!
-Happy scienc-ing!
+Happy science-ing!